AshmanRoonz/The-Metaphysics/The Ω Metaphysics - Book 1 of 3.md

 Traditional theism: God is separate from creation, outside itTraditional pantheism: God is identical with creationTraditional panentheism: Creation exists within God

 **This framework:** • (God's soul) and all •′ (individual souls) exist within Ω (the infinite field).
 Not nested within each other, but all present in the same medium.
 All patterns in one field.
-One ocean, one ultimate whirlpool, infinite smaller whirlpools, all made of the same water.
+One ocean, one ultimate whirlpool, infinite smaller whirlpools, fractal, all made of the same water.

 ## Recognize Individual Centers: •′